JamieWilson2000/SpeedySumsMS2/README.md

 - This site should appeal to and be suited for :

+    - Parents who would want to encourage their child to practise their mathematical problem solving using a fun application that could distract the child from thinking about the educational aspect.

     - A child currently attending primary school with a basic knowledge of maths.

     - A teenager currently attending secondary school with a stronger grasp on solving basic mathematical sums.